Udayapur Secondary English School

 Udayapur Secondary English School is a private school located in the Gaighat, Udayapur District of Nepal.
 The school offers education from Primary level up to the School Leaving Certificate (SLC).
 The school's motto is “Education For Excellence.”

 Overview

 The school was established in 1994.
-It is a full private boarding school for students from pre-primary grade to the SLC.
+It is a full private boarding school for students from pre-primary grade to the SEE.
 Almost all of its graduates go on to university.

 History

 In 1994 the school was established by the founder and principal Mr. Kharananda S Rizal.
 Set up in a four-room house, it had classes up to grades 2.
 Later the school moved to Sangam Tole where it is now situated.